Snuzzn/AirBrB/BONUS.md

 ### View Selected Listing Screen
 - When a booking is made, celebratory confetti appears on screen.
 Bookings also appear in a dynamic popover underneath the 'Book Now' button, with booking statuses appropriately colour-coded.

+## Reviews
+- Implemented star rating system for reviews instead of numbers.

 ### Misc
 - Toasts for temporary error and success messages.